Written by: Guest | Best Company Editorial Team

 Our society doesn't take kindly to the muzzling of free speech, no matter what form it takes.
 When people like the Gallands try to sue people to get rid of negative reviews, they tend to bring upon themselves the exact fate they were trying to prevent: negative exposure.

 Take the Union Street Guest House in New York.
 The hotel made the mistake of threatening to fine their patrons $500 for any negative review.
-For instance, if you paid to hold your wedding reception there and your guests left a negative review afterwards, the kind staff at the Union Street Guest House would bill you $500 for each complaint.
+For instance, if you paid to hold your wedding reception there and your guests left a negative review afterward, the kind staff at the Union Street Guest House would bill you $500 for each complaint.
 Naturally, when this story hit the news, people freaked out.
-In response to the story on the New York Post website, angry comments flooded the page:
+In response to the story on the New York Post website, angry comments flooded the page.

 Companies cannot aggressively shut up every bad review pointed at them without making themselves look bad in the process.
 They end up losing in court and paying hefty legal fees.
 At the very least, they look like they're hiding something.
 At the worst, they end up positioning themselves in the minds of would-be customers as freedom-hating censors and bullies.

-Yes, there are such thing as fraudulent reviews, fake reviews posted by competitors or disgruntled ex-employees or even jilted ex-spouses.
-And, yes, companies should be on the look out for these.
+Yes, there is such thing as fraudulent reviews, fake reviews posted by competitors or disgruntled ex-employees or even jilted ex-spouses.
+And, yes, companies should be on the lookout for these.
 In fact, sites that collect online reviews should make a special effort to catch and weed out these fake reviews and keep their reviews pure.
 But when it comes to negative reviews left by real customers, the only sensible way for companies to move forward is to accept them, respond courteously to them, and use them as an opportunity to improve their relationships with their customers.